cadin/panels/docs/comic-data/sequences.md

 {: .text-yellow-300 .fs-2 .lh-0}

 Specify that a sequence is a dead end branch in your nonlinear comic.
 When a user advances past this sequence they will return to the main menu even if there are subsequent sequences listed in the comic data.

+### rapidAdvance

+default: false
+{: .prop-default}

+FOR AUTO-SCROLLING SEQUENCES ONLY
+{: .text-yellow-300 .fs-2 .lh-0}

+Normally, Panels will prevent the user from advancing to the next panel until the current panel has finished scrolling.
+This is helpful in preventing the user from accidentally skipping panels.

+When this property is set to `true`, the user can rapidly advance through the panels in this sequence without waiting for the scroll animation to complete.
+This is useful when the panels aren't serving a narrative purpose, such as for an in-game manual or credits sequence.

+### transitionDuration

+default: 500
+{: .prop-default}

+FOR AUTO-SCROLLING SEQUENCES ONLY
+{: .text-yellow-300 .fs-2 .lh-0}

+The duration of the panel transition animation in milliseconds.

+### transitionEase

+default: playdate.easingFunctions.inOutQuad

+FOR AUTO-SCROLLING SEQUENCES ONLY
+{: .text-yellow-300 .fs-2 .lh-0}

+The easing function used for the panel transition animation.
+You can set this to any of the [Playdate easing functions](https://sdk.play.date/inside-playdate/#f-easingFunctions), or define your own.